 World Sleep Day is an annual event, intended to be a celebration of sleep and a call to action on important issues related to sleep, including medicine, education, social aspects and driving.
 It is organized by the World Sleep Day Committee of World Sleep Society (founded by WASM and WSF) and aims to lessen the burden of sleep problems on society through better prevention and management of sleep disorders.
 World Sleep Day is held the Friday before Spring Vernal Equinox of each year.
-Future dates will be: March 15, 2019 and March 14, 2020.
+Future date will be: Friday, March 17, 2023 and Friday, March 15, 2024